 Thirteen landholders undertook soil testing and nutrient mapping to inform fertiliser decisions, assisting farmers to use only the phosphorous needed for the pasture growth required.

 One dairy effluent management plan was developed to support the re -use of dairy effluent, reducing nutrients entering the waterways.

 Eleven landholders undertook 5.85 km of riparian fencing and 3.8ha of revegetation with the aim to restore and protect riparian vegetation, prevent stock access, increase the absorption of nutrients and to reduce sedimentation and pollution.

-For the next three years management programs will continue to focus on maintaining the good water quality of the waterways of the Carbunup River catchment under the Revitalising Geographe Waterways program.
-Promoting best-practice agricultural fertiliser management and dairy effluent management in the catchment and ongoing management of riparian vegetation are key goals for this ’protection’ catchment.
+Management programs will continue to focus on maintaining the good water quality of the waterways of the Carbunup River catchment under the Revitalising Geographe Waterways program.
+Promoting best-practice agricultural fertiliser and dairy effluent management in the catchment and ongoing management of riparian vegetation are key goals for this ’protection’ catchment.
 Other priority goals include raising community awareness to recognise the values of the Carbunup River and water quality monitoring to assess changes in nutrient status.

-Farmers will be supported in the implementation of best practice fertiliser management programs through the ‘Smart Soils’ project where soil testing, whole farm nutrient mapping, agronomic advice and workshops will be undertaken on at least three farms in the catchment.
-Re-vegetation and fencing are proposed in the riparian zone of the river on at least six properties.
+Farmers will be supported in the implementation of best practice fertiliser management programs through the Fertiliser Management project where soil testing, whole farm nutrient mapping, agronomic advice and workshops will be completed on at least three farms in the catchment.
+Revegetation and fencing are proposed in the riparian zone of the river on at least six properties.

 Monitoring the water quality of the Carbunup River will continue in the Catchment Water Quality Monitoring Program and the Water Quality Improvement Plan will be reviewed and updated.
 GeoCatch will continue to work with community groups and partners to raise community awareness and promote best practice agricultural management.